ANCILLARY PROBATE IN LOUISIANA

 The term “ancillary probate” is referred to as an “ancillary succession” in Louisiana.
-Louisiana ancillary probate and ancillary succession mean the same thing and are used interchangably.
+Louisiana ancillary probate and ancillary succession mean the same thing and are used interchangeably.

-An ancilliary probate must be opened in a parish where the non-resident owned real property (referred to as “immovable property) in Louisiana.
+An ancillary probate must be opened in a parish where the non-resident owned real property (referred to as “immovable property) in Louisiana.

-Louisianan ancillary probate proceedings are very similar to a normal probate with a few exceptions:
+Louisianan ancillary probate proceedings are very similar to normal probate with a few exceptions:

 A foreign Will is a Last Will and Testament executed under the laws of another state.
 An original foreign Will can be admitted to probate in Louisiana as long the foreign Will would be considered valid under the law of the state in which it was executed.

 How Much Does a Louisiana Ancillary Probate Cost?

 For uncontested matters, Theus Law Offices prefers to charge fixed fees for a number of reasons.
 First, no one likes to feel like they are on the clock and hourly rates could discourage you from sharing pertinent information, or leave you with a bad taste if you feel the matter could be handled more efficiently.
 We do not charge a percentage of the estate like some attorneys.
 Our fees are reasonable and fair.

 If you would like a fixed fee quote, simply download and complete the Succession / Probate Worksheet (above) and return that to us at your convenience.
 Upon review, we will quote you a flat fee to the penny and if it makes sense to you, we will proceed with an engagement.

 Protecting Everything You Own and Everyone You Love…